 A visit to Kent is a journey through time, each town more storied than the last.
 The towns of Canterbury, Margate and Rochester, to name but a few, are perfect for a long weekend getaway from London.
 Only a short drive or train ride from the capital and you’ll find yourself in the “Garden of England”, aptly named for its lush landscapes and wild coasts.
-There’s a heady mix of history, fine dining, culture and the great outdoors to enthrall couples and families alike.
-At Plum Guide, we like to think we know a thing or two about what our guests look for in a vacation.
-Our guide to the places to visit in Kent takes you from the winding waterways of Canterbury to the seemingly untouched sandy beaches of Broadstairs and a few other top spots too.
+There’s a heady mix of history, fine dining, culture and the great outdoors to enthral couples and families alike.
+Here at Plum Guide, we like to think we know a thing or two about what our guests look for in a vacation, because the extensive research we put in certainly makes us experts in the field of travel.
+Our guide to the places to visit in Kent takes you from the winding waterways of Canterbury to the seemingly untouched sandy beaches of Broadstairs, as well as a few other top spots.

 Margate - otherwise known as Shoreditch-by-the-sea - is a hipster’s paradise, so at least you know the coffee will be good.
 Case in point the multimillion-pound restoration of Dreamland, an amusement park and arcade dating back to the early twentieth century.
 So kitsch it’s cool, right?
 Margate is also home to a gallery or two.
 The most eye-catching is the Turner Contemporary art gallery, right on the waterfront and free to visit.
 Peruse around Old Town which overflows with food shops, independent art galleries, old seafarers’ inns and tonnes of vintage clothes and antique shops.